Introduction to Quantum Information and Quantum Computation

 This is a second cycle course given at half speed during daytime.
 This course can also be taken as a third cycle course.

-The teaching consists of lectures, one practical session, and problem solving exercises.
+The teaching consists of remote lectures, one practical session, and problem solving exercises.

 The course is examined continual assessment through home exercises supplemented with hand-in problems at the end of the course.